Blake-Madden/i18n-check/README.md

 - Trailing spaces at the end of a line.
 - Tabs (instead of spaces).
 - Lines longer than 120 characters.
+- Spaces missing between "//" and their comments.

 *[1]* Strings are considered translatable if inside of `gettext` (or related) macros.
 This includes functions and macros such as `gettext()`, `_()`, and `wxTRANSLATE()`.<br />
 *[2]* Variables are determined to be ID variables if they are integral types with "ID" in their name.